mahmoudss5/mahmoudss5/README.md

 - 🏫 I am a `Junior` from the [Faculty of Computers and Artificial Intelligence](https://www.helwan.edu.eg/en/faculty-of-computers-and-artificial-intelligence/) at [Helwan University](https://www.helwan.edu.eg/).

 - 👨‍🎓 I’m currently learning `Frontend` and `Backend (Spring Boot)`.
+- 📚 I have a strong passion for problem-solving and enjoy tackling challenges in competitive programming and data structures & algorithms.
 - 👨‍🏫 I am an `Instructor` at **ICPC Helwan Community**.

 - 🚀 I am also the `Head of Mentors` at **ICPC Helwan Community**.